xxoommd/sophie-s-world/chapter02-the-top-hat.md

 As words are gradually acquired, the child looks up and says "Bow-wow" every time it sees a dog.
 It jumps up and down in its stroller, waving its arms: "Bow-wow!
 Bow-wow!"
 We who are older and wiser may feel somewhat exhausted by the child's enthusiasm.
 "All right, all right, it's a bow-wow, " we say, unimpressed.
 We have seen a dog before.

+This rapturous performance may repeat itself hundreds of times before the child learns to pass a dog without going crazy.Or an elephant, or a hippopotamus. but long before the child learns to talk properly - and Ion before it learns to think philosophically - the world we have become a habit.

+A pity, if you ask me.

+My concern is that you do not grow up to be one of those people who take the world for granted, Sophie dear.
+So just to make sure, we are going to do a couple of experiments in thought before we begin on the course itself.

+Imagine that one day you are out for a walk in the woods.
+Suddenly you see a small spaceship on the path in front of you.
+A tiny Martian climbs out of the spaceship and stands on the ground looking up at you...

+What would you think?
+Never mind, it's not important.
+But have you ever given any thought to the fact that you are a Martian yourself?

+It is obviously unlikely that you will ever stumble upon a creature from another planet.
+We do not even know that there is life on other planets.
+But you might stumble upon yourself one day.
+You might suddenly stop short and see yourself in a completely new light.
+On just such a walk in the woods.

+I am an extraordinary being, you think.
+I am a mysterious creature.